 The list of successful fellows who have benefitted from our awards over these years is testament to her skill in highlighting many varied arts forms, and attracting input from a dazzling array of individuals as nominators and judges.
 Shelley has nurtured the relationships with the many artists she has encouraged, growing the value of the awards to the artists themselves and staying connected with them beyond their fellowships, while promoting their work through the Foundation.
 The continuing success and health of the Arts Foundation is down to her strong leadership.
 We thank her and wish her well and all success in the next chapter.”

 The Foundation will be appointing an interim director for six months to manage the 2022 awards, after which point a permanent position will become available.
-Details of the vacancy can be found here.

 Dennis Chang, Bolton & Quinn